rkarthikeyan1010/Web-AR/README.md

 ## Requirements
 - WebXR-compatible device (Android with Chrome recommended)
 - HTTPS connection (except for localhost)
 - Camera and motion sensors

+## Deployment
+This project is deployed using GitHub Pages at: https://rkarthikeyan1010.github.io/Web-AR/